kapz28/All-the-projects/Welcome file.md

 **Note:** `"3..3"` is valid, and will simply be parsed as `3`. `"..0"` and `"5.."` are also valid.

+### Location

+Use preset `location.xml`.

+location point, which is used as a reference point for other elements within a scenario.
+For example, an area where a pedestrian will be placed.

+- **Name** (`name`): The name given to this spawn location.
+- **Orientation** (`orientation`): The heading that the ego should be spawned at, in degrees clockwise from East.

 ## Difficulty Levels

 The **Static Reaction** and **Dynamic Interaction** levels mentioned above are **difficulty levels**.
 Scenarios can be launched with different difficulty levels, corresponding to how "hard" the scenario is for the autonomous vehicle to navigate.
 Difficulty levels can be specifed along multiple _axes_, corresponding to different _types_ of difficulty.